mrmartineau/design-system-utils/readme.md

 ### Color palette

 There are two possible ways to access color information: the color palette and the brand colors.

-The color palette is intended to contain all the colors (and their shades) that your app will use, and the brand palette is the specific colors that your brand uses.
-Two methods can be used to retrieve the values, these are:
+The color palette is intended to contain all the colors (and their shades) that your app will use, and the brand palette _should_ contain the specific colors that your brand uses.

+Two methods can be used to retrieve the values, these are: `tokens.color()` and `tokens.brand()`, below is what the data looks like for them:

 ```js
 colors: {